hanjieH/Citation-Check/readme.md

 4. Set Up Task Scheduler/Automator

 ## Note
-- It will sents out a windows notification when there are new updates on the website
+- It will sent a Windows notification when there are new updates on the website
+- Change the notification code if using Automator
-- Adusts inputs in inputs.txt
+- Adjusts inputs in inputs.txt